commonpike/fairpost/docs/LinkedIn.md

 ## Manage additional pages with the same app

-One fairpost `.env` can only manage one page.
-If you create a second `.env-foo`, you can use the same app id to manage a different page.
+One fairpost user can only manage one page.
+If you create a second user, you can use the same app id to manage a different page.
 The app is registered on your account, so if you can manage the other page, so can the app.

-### Enter credentials for your other installation

-- set the `FAIRPOST_LINKEDIN_CLIENT_ID` in your .env-foo
-- set the `FAIRPOST_LINKEDIN_CLIENT_SECRET` in your .env-foo
+## Add a second user
+- call `./fairpost.js add-user --user=foo` # todo
 - find your company id (in the url, like , 93841222)
-  - save this as `FAIRPOST_LINKEDIN_COMPANY_ID` in your .env-foo
+  - save this as `FAIRPOST_LINKEDIN_COMPANY_ID` in your users .env

 ### Get an OAuth2 Access Token for your other page

- - call `./fairpost.js setup-platform --platform=linkedin --config=.env-foo`
+ - call `./fairpost.js @foo setup-platform --platform=linkedin`
  - follow instructions from the command line

 ### Test the other installation
- - call `./fairpost.js test-platform --platform=linkedin --config=.env-foo`
+ - call `./fairpost.js @foo test-platform --platform=linkedin`

 # Limitations